Vika1990Z/Vika1990Z.github.io/ventus/content/products/compute/virtual-machines.md

 - click on the **Actions** icon  and select the **Edit** in the list of available options;
 - update the Virtual Machine Name on the opened *Edit Virtual Machines window*  and click on the SAVE icon.

 After these steps, the selected Virtual Machine will be updated.
-Also, you can edit Virtual Machine from this *Virtual Machine details page*, by clicking on the appropriative **quick actions** icon.
+Also, you can edit Virtual Machine from *Virtual Machine details page*, by clicking on the appropriative **quick actions** icon there.

 ## Resize Virtual Machine
 To resize a Virtual Machine do the following: